 Evidence of adequate financial resources for tuition and living expenses is required of all international students seeking F-1 or J-1 visas, including those who received their baccalaureate degrees at UNL.
-Students should not assume funds or work opportunities will be available at a later date, and should be prepared to have their living and educational expenses increase annually.
-University-wide fellowships may be sought after one year of graduate study in the U.S.
+Students should not assume funds or work opportunities will be available at a later date and should be prepared to have their living and educational expenses increase annually.